 4

-Suppose that $\pi:A \to K$ is a surjective map of $K$-algebras with nilpotent kernel, for $K$ a commutative unital ring field.
-(Recall that this means $Ker(\pi)^n=0$ for some integer $n$.)
-Notice that this implies that, as a $K$-module, $A\cong K \oplus M,$ where $M=Ker(\pi).$
+Let $K$ be a commutative unital ring field.
+Let $\pi:A \to K$ be a surjective homomorphism of commutative $K$-algebras with nilpotent kernel.
+(Recall that this means $\operatorname{Ker}(\pi)^n=0$ for some integer $n$.)
+Notice that this implies that, as a $K$-module, $A\cong K \oplus M,$ where $M=\operatorname{Ker}(\pi).$

 I would like to either prove the following, or find a counter-example:

-If $a \in A$ is in every subideal $I \subseteq M,$ such that $M/I$ is a finitely generated $K$-module, then $a$ is zero.
+If $a \in A$ is in every subideal $I \subseteq M$ such that $M/I$ is a finitely generated $K$-module, then $a$ is zero.

-This is trivially true when $M$ is finitely generated as a $K$-module, (since then $(0)$ satisfies this property) so one should assume that $M$ is not-finitely generated (as a module).
+This is trivially true when $M$ is finitely generated as a $K$-module (since then $(0)$ satisfies this property), so one should assume that $M$ is not finitely generated (as a module).

 If necessary, I'm OK with assuming that $K$ is a field.